robinkraft/web-mapping/lecture2/Lecture2.md

 FROM realstx_copy
 ```

 * What is the median flow value?
-What does this mean?
+What is the significance of this?

 ```sql
 SELECT PERCENTILE_CONT(0.5) WITHIN GROUP (ORDER BY flow) AS median